Terms & Conditions

 e) Any pre-operative tests you are advised to take.

 1.3.
 Once you have accepted the price quote provided to you with a link to these Terms and Conditions, you will be required to pay a deposit to us.
 You may pay your deposit via credit card, debit card or bank transfer.
-Your deposit, only a small percentage of the total package price, is non-refundable.
+Your deposit, only a small percentage of the total price, is non-refundable.

 1.4.
-The remainder of your balance, which is the package price minus the deposit, must be paid prior to your departure from your home country.
+The remainder of your balance, which is the total price minus the deposit, must be paid prior to your departure from your home country.
 Obtaining the full payment does not hold us liable for the services provided by the Service Provider.

 1.5.
-If the full package price is not paid before you depart from your home country, you will be in breach of this Agreement and Longevita will not be obligated to deliver any services to you.
+If the full price is not paid before you depart from your home country, you will be in breach of this Agreement and Longevita will not be obligated to deliver any services to you.

 2. YOUR TREATMENT